INDIAN AFTERNOON TEA AT THE CITY ROOMS, LEICESTER

 Last but not least the final layer of the cake stand consisted of some ginger biscuits, a classic cardamon cake and tradional Mithai.
 Mitha consists of those brightly coloured Indian sweets which are made from ghee, condensed milk and a lot of sugar.
 I promise they taste really good!

-Just as I tenaciously finished that last piece of Mithai and knew this fantastic experience was coming to an end, I was invited into the kitchen to watch the in-house Indian chef, Rishi at work.
+Just as we tenaciously finished that last piece of Mithai and knew this fantastic experience was coming to an end, We were invited into the kitchen to watch the in-house Indian chef, Rishi at work.
 It was a great touch to be able to see him work so professionally in his kitchen and watch in awe as he plated up the teas to perfection.
 It’s always a real privilege for me to thank the chef personally for their creations.

 Don’t get me wrong, I’m British and I love a good Afternoon Tea but this really was a genius twist on the classic British constitution.
 The venue, the setting, the ambience, the special Indian street-food inspired fare was just delectable.